 Soon after, Rafay moved to the land of opportunities, Silicon Valley, USA.
 He had a limited visa and made the train station his home.
 “I knew I had to find a solution quick.
 I started working as an engineer at a Fortune 500 Company and simultaneously working on my dream, Research Planet.”

-Collaboration and communication is a huge part of the startup’s vision.
-To ensure that scientific research is transformed through collaboration and communication among scientists to advance research results and decrease the time it takes to go to market.
+Collaboration and communication are a huge part of the startup’s vision.
+To ensure that scientific research transformed through collaboration and communication among scientists to advance research results and decrease the time it takes to go to market.

-Research Planet offers variety of modules or product, which are not found on other platforms such as:
+Research Planet offers a variety of modules or product, which not found on other platforms such as: